Françafrique: Emmanuel Macron's presidency (2017–present)

 In August 2017, Emmanuel Macron founded the Presidential Council for Africa, an advisory body composed of people from civil society, mostly members of the African diaspora.
-While its supporters see the institution as a way to bring together civil society personalities around issues related to Africa rather than officials or business leaders, others see it as a new bridge between African elites, the Diaspora, and French interests in the Africa.
+While its supporters see the institution as a way of promoting civil society organisations, rather than officials or business leaders, others see it as a new bridge between African elites, the african diaspora in France, and French interests in the Africa.

-In April 2021, President Macron visited Chad for the funerals of President Idriss Déby, who died while he was commanding military forces who were fighting rebels from the Front for Change and Concord in Chad (FACT) on the frontline.
-Déby had ruled Chad from 1990 to his death and was succeeded by his son and army general Mahamat Déby who staged what some called an "institutional coup d'état".
-The official visit of the French head of state thus contributed in legitimizing the authoritarian regime.
+In April 2021, President Macron visited Chad for the funeral of President Idriss Déby, who died while commanding a counterinsurgency against the Front for Change and Concord in Chad (FACT).
+Déby had ruled Chad from 1990 to his death and was succeeded by his son and army general Mahamat Déby.
+The official visit of the French head of state contributed to legitimize the "Déby clan" at the head of Chad.

-During the 2020s in the Coup Belt, the military juntas of Burkina Faso, Mali, and Niger cancelled military agreements that allowed for French troops to operate on their territory, and all these countries also removed French as an official language.
-They also signed a mutual defense pact in 2023 called the Alliance of Sahel States.
-Guinea which also witnessed a coup d'état has been supportive of the CES and its goals, for example defying border closures imposed by ECOWAS and giving the Sahel states access to its ports.
+During the 2020s in the Coup Belt, the military juntas of Burkina Faso, Mali, and Niger withdrew from military agreements with France and removed French as an official language.
+In 2023, they signed a mutual defense pact called the Confederation of Sahel States (CES).
+Guinea's military junta also expressed support for the CES in spite of the formal position of ECOWAS, weakening the international organization's denunciation of the coups.

-On 31 January 2025, a report adopted by the French Defense and Armed Forces Commission noted the failure of the attempt to renew relations between France and African countries, initiated by Emmanuel Macron in 2017, during his first term, and a deterioration of France's image in Africa.
+On 31 January 2025, a report adopted by the French Defense and Armed Forces Commission noted the failure of the attempted renewal of Franco-African relations, initiated by Emmanuel Macron in during his first term, and a deterioration of France's image in Africa.